Blackout (broadcasting): MLB/NHL blackout policies

 Major League Baseball and the National Hockey League have very similar blackout rules.
 Unlike the National Football League, the blackout of games has nothing to do with attendance, but instead is implemented to protect broadcasters with contracts to air games.
-Unless one of MLB's national partners hold exclusive rights to a certain regular season game (such as ESPN's Sunday Night Baseball or Apple TV+’s Friday Night Baseball), the local broadcaster of a game has priority over a national broadcaster, and the national broadcast would be blacked out in markets where a local broadcaster is also showing coverage.
+Unless one of MLB's national partners hold exclusive rights to a certain regular season game (such as NBC's Sunday Night Baseball, Apple TV+’s Friday Night Baseball, FOX's Baseball Night in America on saturday nights, ESPN's 30 exclusive games at any time, or exclusive games on Netflix or Peacock), the local broadcaster of a game has priority over a national broadcaster, and the national broadcast would be blacked out in markets where a local broadcaster is also showing coverage.
 The blackout rules do not apply during the postseason, as there are no regional television broadcasts.
+Games on FS1 co-exist with Local broadcast, and games on TBS may have one co-exist with Local broadcast per team, per season.

 The NHL utilizes a similar policy of exclusive and non-exclusive national games; with the new broadcast deals enacted with 2021–22 season, all regular season games carried by ABC, ESPN, and ESPN+ are exclusive national broadcasts.
 All TNT games were exclusive national broadcasts during the 2021–22 season, but became subject to blackouts the following season.
 In some cases, national games are scheduled in windows where no other games involving U.S. teams are being played.
 NHL Network still carries non-exclusive national games, most of which are simulcast from one of the regional broadcasts or a Canadian national broadcast.
 All games in the first round of the Stanley Cup playoffs are non-exclusive national games (though with no blackouts of the national broadcaster), after which they are exclusive to ESPN, TNT, or TBS.

 Out-of-market games can be viewed using the subscription-based MLB Extra Innings, MLB.tv, and NHL Center Ice services, as well as ESPN+ for the NHL.
 In-market games are blacked out from all four services to protect local broadcasters, and (aside from ESPN+, which also carries a package of exclusive national broadcasts simulcast with Hulu) they do not offer nationally televised games.